Turnstile Systems – What all you need to know

 • Turnstiles can be used at shopping centres, supermarkets and shops, airports, commercial premises, government facilities, secured areas, takeaway food shops, amusement parks, sports complexes, educational institutions, stadia, warehouses, logistics premises and more.

-• Turnstiles can be used in both indoor and outdoor settings, and complimentary trolley access can be installed to allow trolleys and prams to pass through unobstructed.
+• Turnstiles systems can be used in both indoor and outdoor settings, and complimentary trolley access can be installed to allow trolleys and prams to pass through unobstructed.

 • Turnstiles are single directional devices that prevent people walking in the opposite direction.